Team-1710-Informatics/Open-FRC-Scouting-App/README.md

 If you're hosting the app locally, you should format it as ```http://localhost:5173```.

-On Vercel, once you set your environment variables, you can click 'Deploy,' and if everything goes well, you'll be good to go!
+On Vercel, once you set your environment variables, you can click 'Deploy,' and if everything has gone right so far, you'll be good to go!

-Otherwise, you may have to compile the project on your own.
+If hosting elsewhere, you may have to compile the project on your own.
 Assuming npm is installed, this can be done by running ```npm i``` followed by ```npm run build``` in the project directory.